deepcam-cn/FaceQuality/README.md

 ![1:1 verification on IJB-B and IJB-C datasets](images/table2.png)
 ![1:N identification on IJB-B and IJB-C datasets](images/table3.png)

-## References
+## Citation
+:bookmark_tabs:

-If you think this work is useful for you, please cite
+- If you think this work is useful for you, please cite

 @inproceedings{EQFace,
 title = {EQFace: A Simple Explicit Quality Network for Face Recognition}, author = {Liu, Rushuai and Tan, Weijun},